jcow/Wordle-Hint-System/README.md

 Outlined in the file

-I didn't spent much time looking up something prior to coding so there are quite a bit of improvements that could be made.
-A lot could be simply Googling other folks solutions.
-However, this so far has been guessing the system in around 4-5 tries.
+I didn't spent much time playing the game and haven't looked at online solutions from others.
+A lot could be simply Googling other folks solutions and playing the game more.

+This however has been guessing the system in around 4-5 tries.

 A simple fitness script could also be written to find how often the system guesses the right answer to determine the fitness of the guesser as changes are made.